-Heat oil in a large skillet over medium-high heat.
-Once skillet is hot, add the roast and cook until golden brown, about 4-5 minutes on each side.
+Heat ghee in a large skillet over medium-high heat.
+Once oil is hot, add the roast and cook until golden brown, about 4-5 minutes on each side.

 Place carrots, onion, baby gold potatoes, and celery into the bottom of a 6-quart slow cooker.
 Lay the roast on top, and add the thyme, garlic, sea salt, and beef broth.

 Cover, and cook the roast for 8-9 hours on low setting, or until meat easily shreds and is tender.